sucv/paperCrawler/ReadMe.md

 ## Adding a Custom Spider (Quick & Lazy Solution)

 [dblp](https://dblp.org/) provides consistent HTML structures, making it easy to add custom spiders for publishers.
 You can quickly create a spider for any conference or journal.
-However, abstracts are unavailable through DBLP.
-Nonetheless, useful details like citation count, categories, and concepts can still be extracted.
+DBLP provides useful information such as citation count and paper categories.
+Though the abstract is not available from DBLP, the spider will try to salvage by investigating whether the paper is available on Arxiv and fetch the abstract if available.

 ### Adding a Journal Spider